knpuniversity/rest/knpu/episode1/error-consistency.rst

 for validation errors, 404 pages and really any error response.

 And of course, I want us to *always* be consistent.
-To make this really easy, why not create a new ``ApiProblem`` class holds all the fields we need?
+To make this really easy, why not create a new ``ApiProblem`` class that holds all the fields we need?

 Start by creating a new ``Api`` directory and class called ``ApiProblem``::